KiandaBPM/docs/content/docs/platform/connectors/docusign.md

 ## DocuSign functions

 When you use the DocuSign data connector within Kianda, there are **default functions** that are invoked from DocuSign's API.
 These functions enable you to access a number of DocuSign's functionalities.
 You can use each DocuSign function by using the **Data** set of rules, to learn more about Data rules go to [Data rules](/docs/platform/rules/data/).
 With each DocuSign function you use, data needs to be passed into the function know as **payload** and data is also returned, known as **response**.
-When using the Data rules, you are presented with **Input mapping** which is equivalent to the **payload**, this is used to pass data into the function, for example when you need a document signed, you need to pass in a document file to be signed, in other words, the document file you pass in is the **payload**.
+When using the Data rules, you are presented with **Input mapping** which is equivalent to the **payload**.
+This is used to pass data into the function, for example when you need a document signed, you need to pass in a document file to be signed, in other words, the document file you pass in is the **payload**.
 The **Results mapping** is equivalent to the **response**, this is used to populate your form fields when a DocuSign function returns data, for example **status** of an envelope.

 Here is a list of all functions available when using the DocuSign data connector.
 To learn more about the **payload** and **response** for the available functions go to the [DocuSign API Reference](https://developers.docusign.com/docs/esign-rest-api/reference/).